Letter from the Chair to Alumni

 Please know that we are working hard to keep Northwestern Sociology the special place that you remember.

 Congratulations to "Crook County" by NU Sociology PhD Nicole Gonzalez Van Cleve won two 2017 Prose Awards, given by the Association of American Publishers!
 It won the Prose Award for "Excellence in the Social Sciences."
 It also took home a category award in the area of Law and Legal Studies!

 Congratulations to Corey Fields on his new book Black Elephants in the Room: The Unexpected Politics of African American Republicans, University of California Press (cover pictured above), which was reviewed in October 2016 in The New York Times Book Review.

 Congratulations to Carla Shedd (pictured above), who has won the 2016 C Wright Mills Award from the Society for the Study of Social Problems for her book Unequal City: Race, Schools, and Perceptions of Injustice, Russell Sage Foundation.

 Congratulations to Michaela DeSoucey, who has won the 2016 Distinguished Scholarly Publication Award, Consumers and Consumption Section of the American Sociological Association for her book Contested Tastes: Foie Gras and the Politics of Food, Princeton University Press

-Congratulations to Jeff Kosbie, who has won Honorable Mention for his dissertation from the Law and Society Association.
+Congratulations to Jeff Kosbie, who has won a 2016 Honorable Mention for his dissertation from the Law and Society Association.